How to Find a Divorce Record in Tennessee

 - Title IV-D Information Form (Form 10) (only needed if one or both parents receive benefits from the State of Tennessee or child support).

 STEP 2: Pay the necessary filing fee.
-Those who can not afford to pay the filing fees should fill out the Request to Postpone Filing Fees and Order (Form 3) and file the form with the Court Clerk.
+Those who can not afford the filing fee should fill out the Request to Postpone Filing Fees and Order (Form 3) and file the form with the court clerk.

-STEP 3: Fill out the following divorce documents depending on the specifics of the case:
+STEP 3: Fill out the following divorce documents, depending on the case specifics:

 - Health Insurance Notice (Form 4)